From hydro to jet quenching, coalescence and hadron cascade: a coupled approach to solving the $R_{AA}\otimes v_2$ puzzle

 {\it 6.
 Summary}: We carried out the first study of hadron spectra in A+A collisions that combines the state-of-the-art CoLBT-hydro, the Hydro-Coal-Frag hybrid hadronization and hadron cascade.
 We demonstrated that the interplay between hydro freeze-out at low-$p_T$, parton coalescence at intermediate $p_T$ and fragmentation at high $p_T$ can simultaneously explain the nuclear modification $R_{AA}$, elliptic anisotropy $v_2$ of charged and identified hadrons and their flavor dependence in the full range of $p_T$.
 The long-standing $R_{AA}\otimes v_2$ puzzle is solved for the first time with the inclusion of quark coalescence in this coupled approach, which significantly increases $v_2$ in the intermediate $p_T$ region.
 The predicted splitting between $v_2$ of $K$ and $\pi$ in the intermediate $p_T$ region can serve as a precision test for the coalescence mechanism.
+Parton coalescence has been shown to be essential to explain the NCQ scaling of $v_2$ at intermediate $p_T$ irrespective of the details of the coalescence models \cite{Fries:2003vb,Fries:2003kq,Greco:2003xt,Greco:2003mm,Greco:2003vf,Molnar:2003ff,Hwa:2004ng,Adams:2004bi,Adams:2005zg,Adare:2006ti,Abelev:2007ra,Adare:2012vq,Adare:2011vy}.
+This should also be the case for our combined approach with Hydro-Coal-Frag hybrid hadronization and hadron cascade to solve the $R_{AA}\otimes v_2$ puzzle.

 {\it Acknowledgements}: We thank S. Cao, Y. He, C.-M. Ko, L. Pang, G. Qin, H. Song and Z. Yang for discussions.
 This work was supported in part by NSFC under grant Nos.
-11935007, 11221504, 11861131009 and 11890714, US DOE under grant No. DE-AC02-05CH11231, US NSF under grant Nos.
-ACI-1550300 and OAC-2004571, the Fundamental Research Funds for Central Universities in China and the UCB-CCNU Collaboration Grant.
+11935007, 11221504, 11861131009 and 11890714, the Fundamental Research Funds for Central Universities in China, US DOE under grant No. DE-AC02-05CH11231, US NSF under grant Nos.
+ACI-1550300 and OAC-2004571, EU ERDF and H2020 grant 82409, ERC grant ERC-2018-ADG-835105, Spanish AEI grant FPA2017-83814-P and MDM- 2016-0692, Xunta de Galicia Research Center accreditation 2019-2022 and the UCB-CCNU Collaboration Grant.
 Computations are performed at NSC3/CCNU.